LibrariesHacked/librarieshacked-web-content/tutorials/englishlibrariescarto.md

 Barking and Dagenham,Barking,"2 Town Square, Barking",IG11 7NB,barking.library@lbbd.gov.uk,www.lbbd.gov.uk/libraries
 ```

 On the face of it, it looks OK.
-Downloading it and trying to upload into Carto doesn't work but after converting and saving it as UTF-8 encoding rather than ANSI, it then seems to work fine.
-This can be done in a tool like notepad  The lesson here is that data processes rarely go to plan!
+Downloading it and trying to upload into Carto also doesn't work, but after saving it (using Notepad++) as UTF-8 encoding rather than ANSI, it then seems to work fine.
+The lesson here perhaps is that data manipulation rarely goes to plan!
 Be prepared to do some messing about with data.

 It's also worth removing the very first line before uploading as there are two header rows.

-Then repeating the process but selecting to upload a file instead of providing a URL it all gets loaded into Carto.
-This is effectively creating a new database table in Carto.
-Carto automatically adds columns for numeric ID and 'the_geom'.
+Selecting to upload a file instead of providing a URL, the corrected file all gets loaded into Carto.
+Behind the scene, this is creating a new database table in Carto.
+Carto also automatically adds columns for 'ID' and 'the_geom'.

 'the_geom is the column that will store the location (geometry) of each library.
-There is no recognised location field in the uploaded data so Carto will currently show these as 'null'.
+There is no recognised location data in the uploaded file so Carto will currently show these as 'null'.

 #### Geocoding the data

-Carto offers some geocoding facilities 'out of the box' which would allow for geocoding from address data (such as ).
+Carto offers some geocoding facilities which would allow for geocoding from address data (such as an address).
 In the UK

+However, as previously mentioned,

 Also, it's more fun doing it with open data.

 Step 3.
 Upload Code Point Open
 -------------------------------

 Code Point Open is an Ordnance Survey Open Data product.
-It provides a list of all valid postcode in
+It provides a list of all valid postcodes in

 The data comes in a zip file with a file for each postcode area (e.g. BA.csv).
-We just want to upload everything in one go so need to combine the files into one.
+That's a little tedious.
+We just want to upload everything in one go, so need to combine the files into one.
 This can be done using a classic command prompt in windows (cmd.exe).

 copy *.csv postcodes.csv

-In Linux this could be done

-The data is then a little large, and on the free version of Carto we're
+The data is then a little large, and on the free version of Carto we're limited to 250Mb.
+That 250Mb also doesn't necessarily relate to the size of the CSV you want to upload.
+It's about how much space the data occupies within a database structure.

+What we need to do then is delete columns from the CSV that we don't need.
+Code Point Open includes

 To save time, the associated GitHub repository for this tutorial includes a copy of the final postcodes.csv file that can be uploaded straight to Carto.